 Sticky Position (Bar) with CSS or jQuery

 The idea of ‘sticky position’ is to make elements on a website stick and remain visible.
-Those elements will initially be in their position, and then in the event of scrolling down the webpage, their position will be following the scroll.
+These elements will initially be in their designated position, and when scrolling down the webpage, they will follow the scroll.

-In Facebook, this technique has been applied to their sidebar; when we scroll down the page, you will find that it follows the scroll and thus remains visible.
+Facebook applies this technique to its sidebar; when you scroll down the page, the sidebar follows the scroll, remaining visible.

 The jQuery Way

-In this example, we will create a simple webpage that consists of the header, the navigation and the content.
+In this example, we’ll create a simple webpage consisting of a header, navigation, and content area.

 <div class="wrapper">